clintmckenna/oTree_gpt/README.md

 ---

 ## OpenAI package requirements
-When using locally, you will also need to install openai's Python package.
+When using locally, you will also need to install OpenAI's Python package.
 Be sure to add this to your requrements.txt file before using online.

 ---
 > <i>openai==0.27.0</i>
 ---

 ## Model Parameters
 Currently, I have this set up to use gpt-3.5-turbo.
-Youn can adjust this model and the temperature in the \__init__.py file:
+You can adjust this model and the temperature in the \__init__.py file:

 ![embedded](https://clintmckenna.com/img/2023/2023-03-29/constants.png)